Legoland Windsor Resort: Queue reduction systems

-For the 2008 season, the Q-Bot queuing system (now called Reserve & Ride) was introduced.
-For a per-person fee, customers are provided with a small pager-like device to "reserve" places in queues virtually, allowing them to use their queuing time elsewhere in the park.
+For the 2008 season, the Q-Bot queuing system was introduced.
+For a per-person fee, customers were provided with a small pager-like device to "reserve" places in queues virtually, allowing them to use their queuing time elsewhere in the park.
 The initial contract between Q-Bot developers Lo-Q was for one year from 8 April 2008.
 This contract was extended for 2009 before a new three-year contract was signed on 26 March 2010.
-Three tiers of the device are available at different prices which reduce the queue time by different proportions.
+Three tiers of the device were available at different prices which reduced the queue time by different proportions.